viktoria-ls/Particle-Simulator-Distributed-System/README.md

 Alternatively, you can run the program using IntelliJ IDEA:

-Open the project in IntelliJ IDEA.
+Open "PRROJECT_FOLDER/Server" as a project in IntelliJ IDEA.
 1. Build the application.
 2. Run the Server.Main.java file.
 3. Once the program is running, you can: